D4veDev/speakable/README.md

 ## Idea
-A social hub for people with mental disorders like asperger/autism or ADHD.
+A social hub for people with disorders to connect those, who are in most need of company.

+## Origin
+This project originates  from the ADL Appathon 2022 and was originally created in a single week.

 ## Resources